quic/qbox/README.md

 make -j
 ```

-Then, in your build directory run:
+Then, from your cmake build directory run:
 ```
 make ubuntu
 ```

-You will need to use these login info:
+Please notice that the login username and password for the ubuntu booted system are:

 ```
 username: root